 - Land acquisitions in connection with the activities described above

-The next section of importance for our purpose is Section 105 of the amended act.
 Section 105 specifically excludes all self-determination contracts except construction contracts from the Office of Federal Procurement Policy Act and the Federal Acquisition Act.
-Because a construction contract is still regarded as a procurement contract, the Federal Acquisition Regulations apply, in part, to these contracts.
+Because a construction contract is still regarded as a procurement contract, the Federal Acquisition Regulations (FARs) apply, in part, to these contracts.

 Public Law 93-638 provides a contracting process by which an Indian Tribe or Native corporation can obtain government-contracting opportunities without the necessity of a competitive bid process.
 The result of the amended act is to create a “partnering” relationship between the agency and the Indian tribe.